SEEKCommons/seekcommons-org-website/README.md

-# SEEKCommons project website
+# NSF SEEKCommons project website

-This repository contains the base files to generate the SEEKCommons website.
+This repository contains the base files to generate the NSF SEEKCommons website.
 The website uses Jekyll with the "Forty" theme by [HTML5 UP](https://html5up.net/).

 # Credits